 Internal Qin-Na 擒拿 with Master Huai Hsiang Wang

-I first experienced Huai Hsiang Wang (teacher Howard) Qin-Na 擒拿 in November 2018 at his home in Taipei.
-Howard effortlessly threw me around his living room as he demonstrated his Qin-Na on me.
-If I told you that the pain was excruciating, it would be an understatement!
+I first experienced Huai Hsiang Wang (Teacher Howard) Qin-Na 擒拿 in November 2018 at his home in Taipei.
+Howard effortlessly threw me around his living room as he demonstrated his Qin-Na techniques on me.
+To say the pain was excruciating would be an understatement!

-Howard’s method of applying Qin-Na is very different to any other method I’ve previously experienced, as the lock is not reliant on using leverage against the joints.
-Instead, the mind (Yi) is used to modulate the location and the amount of trauma applied to the opponent’s fascia.
-It feels as though the fascia is being ripped apart in two different directions the moment Qin-Na is applied.
-Therefore, there is no damage or pain inflicted to the joints once the lock is released.
-The moment Howard chooses to ‘release’ you, the pain is gone!
+Howard’s method of applying Qin-Na is very different from any other method I’ve previously encountered.
+Unlike traditional approaches that rely on leverage against the joints, Howard’s technique uses the mind (Yi) to precisely modulate the location and intensity of trauma applied to the opponent’s fascia.
+When Qin-Na is applied, it feels as though the fascia is being torn apart in two different directions.
+Remarkably, this method spares the joints from any lasting damage or pain once the lock is released.
+The moment Howard chooses to “release” you, the pain vanishes.

 About Qin-Na 擒拿